 We’ve only scratched the surface here.

 One of the main benefits of studying yoga in India is that you are able to appreciate the practice in its original cultural context.
-The richness of history, mythology, and philosophy that gave rise to the ideals of divine union that yoga represents are still present in India.
+The richness of history, mythology, and philosophy that gave rise to the ideals of divine union that yoga represents is still present in India.

 We offer Multi-Style Yoga Retreats and Teacher Trainings in India that will prepare you with all the tools you need for a lifetime of nourishing and illuminating practice.